FernandoMelgar/notes/202102211220 Udacity - Rational Unified process.md

 ### Component based.
 - A software system is defined as a set of components
-- Exist a well-defined way in which the components can communicate with each other.
+- Exists  **well-defined interfaces** in which components can communicate with each other.

-### Related whit UML
+### Tightly related with UML
 -	Uses same notation as UML.
 -	Basic principles.

 ### Distinguishing aspects
-- Use-case driven
+- Use-case driven.
-- Architecture centric
+- Architecture-centric.
 - Iterative and incremental.
-It's iterative.

-Rational Unified Process is a Software Process Model.